 This will ultimately depend on how large your chicken is and how many veggies you put in.

 A good rule-of-thumb is to put all the ingredients in the pot (chicken, vegetables, herbs) and then fill the pot with enough water to cover all the chicken and veggies by at least one inch.

 If you add too much water, then the broth will be a bit more diluted.
 If that happens, just let it simmer without the lid on for 30 minutes.

-The other thing I'd suggest is to try and minimze stirrring the pot as it simmers.
+The other thing I'd suggest is to try and minimize stirring the pot as it simmers.

-Typically, for a single whole chicken we get at the butcher, I recommend using at leat an 8 quart stock pot.
+Typically, for a single whole chicken we get at the butcher, I recommend using at least an 8-quart stock pot.

 If you decide to let your broth simmer for 4+ hours for an extra delicious flavor, odds are your chicken won't have as much natural flavor left in it as it's in the yummy broth you just made.
 That being said, I almost always shred the chicken and freeze in half-cup or 1-cup portions to enjoy for later.

-Here are of the was I use the shredded chicken:
+Here are some of the ways I use the shredded chicken: